NERC-CEH/irecord-land-app/README.md

 # iRecord Land App

 This app started as a clone of the  [mySoil Sample App](https://github.com/NERC-CEH/mysoil-sample-app) v0.4.0 which was, in turn, created from the [iRecord App](https://github.com/NERC-CEH/irecord-app) v2.0.0.
 The build instructions are the same, copied.
+Drupal domain is now iRecord Soil at https://soil.irecord.org.uk

 ## Configuration